Pranathi-Allu/AI-Powered-Flood-Risk-Assistant/README.md

 - 🏔️ Elevation data
 - 🗺️ Administrative boundaries (GADM)
 - 🌊 River network data (HydroRIVERS)
 - 👥 Population distribution data

+  (Note: Need to add some more datasets like Historical flood events and soil moisture to make predictions)

 📥 All datasets are available on **Kaggle** (beacuse all the datasets which I used are too large):
 👉 [Download Datasets Here](https://www.kaggle.com/datasets/allupranathi/ai-powered-flood-risk-assistant)